 - Williams.edu: Explores Geothermal Energy, Hydroelectric Energy, Hydrogen Energy, Solar Energy, Wind Energy, Biomass Energy and Ocean Energy.

 - National Renewable Energy laboratory: NREL is the only federal laboratory dedicated to the research, development, commercialization and deployment of renewable energy and energy efficiency technologies.

 - US DOE: The Office of Energy Efficiency and Renewable Energy (EERE) invests in clean energy technologies that strengthen the economy, protect the environment, and reduce dependence on foreign oil.

-- Whitehouse.gov: President Obama's weekly address [video] talks about "Clean energy to out-Innovate the Rest of the World".
+- Whitehouse.gov: President Obama’s weekly address talks about “Clean energy to out-Innovate the Rest of the World”.